 The question of which (if any) religious text is the true word of God is of utmost importance.
 To avoid circular reasoning, the first question we must ask is: how would we know if God communicated in the first place?
 Well, God would have to communicate in a manner that people could understand, but that also means that people could make up their own messages and simply claim that they came from God.
 So, it seems reasonable to think that if God wanted to authenticate His communication He would have to verify it in a manner that could not be duplicated by mere humans - in other words, by miracles.
 This narrows the field considerably.

-Beyond the evidence for the Bible's correctness (manuscript evidence) and its historicity (archeological evidence), the most important evidence is that of its inspiration.
-The real determination of the Bible's claim to absolute inspired truth is in its supernatural evidence, including prophecy.
+Beyond the evidence for the Bible’s correctness (manuscript evidence) and its historicity (archeological evidence), the most important evidence is that of its inspiration.
+The real determination of the Bible’s claim to absolute inspired truth is in its supernatural evidence, including prophecy.
 God used prophets to speak and write down His Word and God uses miracles like fulfilled prophecy to authenticate His messengers.
 For example, in Genesis 12:7, God promises that the land of Israel was to be for Abraham and his descendants.
 In 1948 Israel was returned back to the Jewish people for the second time in history.
 This may not seem so astonishing until you realize that no nation in the history of the world has been scattered from its homeland and returned!
 Israel has done it twice.
-The book of Daniel predicts with accuracy the coming of the four great kingdoms from Babylon, to Medo-Persia, to Greece, to Rome centuries before some of those kingdoms came on the scene (a time span of over 1,000 years!) with details concerning how they would rule and be broken.
+The book of Daniel predicts with accuracy the coming of the four great kingdoms from Babylon, to Medo-Persia, to Greece, to Rome centuries before some of those kingdoms came on the scene with details concerning how they would rule and be broken.
 This includes the reigns of Alexander the Great and Antiochus Epiphanies.

 In Ezekiel 26 we can see in astonishing detail how the city of Tyre was to be destroyed, how it would be torn down, and how its debris would be thrown into the sea.
 When Alexander the Great marched on that area, he encountered a group of people holed up in a tower on an island off the coast near there.
 He could not cross the sea, so he could not fight those in the tower.
 Rather than wait them out, the proud conqueror had his army throw stones into the sea to build a land bridge to the tower.
 It worked.
 His army crossed the sea and overthrew the occupants of the stronghold.
 But where did he get so much stone?
 The rocks that were used for the land bridge were the leftover rubble from the city of Tyre . . . its stones cast into the sea!